ZEEELab/ze3-lab-docs/protocols/liquid-media.md

 - 6 g Agar
 - Autoclave

 **Note:** Keep soft agar in a 1 L media bottle on the shelf.
-When needed, loosen the cap and microwave for a few seconds to melt agar.
+When needed, loosen the cap and microwave for a few minutes to melt agar.